 In this chapter we discuss one of the masterpieces of the architect Andrea Palladio, immersed in the green hills of Vicenza, Villa Piovene.

-Curiosity: Villa Piovene and Villa Godi were built in a sort of competition between the two families, which at the time were the most important in the Vicenza area, so much to divide land and rents of the district.
-Despite numerous attempts to settle, the Godi family and the Piovene family were in constant dispute and the short truces were based, in fact, on very fragile foundations, and soon it came to the murder of one of the two contenders.
+Villa Piovene and Villa Godi were built in a sort of competition between the two families, which at the time were the most important in the area, so much so as to divide land and rents in the area.
+Despite numerous attempts to agree, the Godi family and the Piovene family were in constant dispute and the short truces were based, in reality, on very fragile foundations, so much so that soon the drama came.

 - Info Villa Piovene

 - Address: via Andrea Palladio 51

 - Phone: 347 7494424

 - Timetable: from 2:30 pm to 7:00 pm

 It is one of the most industrialized and richest areas in Italy but, at the same time, still maintains many green and wild areas.
 You’ll beamazed by the charm of this city thanks to its Palladian villas, sumptuous palaces, the great green valleys that run throughout the territory, such as the Valsugana, and the great enchanted woods of the Seven Municipalities Plateau.
 Do not miss the typical towns of Vicenza, set in the territory as precious diamonds, which preserve works and typical products of the highest prestige.
 This province, famous for the nicknames about cats, will surprise you day by day for its artistic beauties scattered throughout the territory.
 Plan your holidays in the province of Vicenza, our tips and suggestive photographs will help you to take the right path for your trip.